guillaumebrunerie/initiality/README.md

 are now working on extending the type theory to a type theory with Pi-types, Sigma-types, natural numbers, identity types, and an infinite hierarchy of universes.

-This project requires at least Agda 2.6.0.
-It will not work with earlier versions of Agda.
+This project requires a recent version of Agda (for instance commit b0dddd4 from 19 November 2019 works).

 Some design decisions
 ---------------------